blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 5. Compile and upload (see [§7.1](#71-installing-and-flashing) for full `arduino-cli` commands with your port).
 6. Open serial monitor at **115200 baud**.
 You should see `[BOOT] Cold boot` or `[VIB]` log lines every 30 seconds.
 7. Power the device.
 Open Notehub → your project → **Events** tab.
 You should see `_session.qo` within ~1 minute on cellular (longer on satellite depending on sky view).
 Tap the enclosure to trigger vibration; state-change events appear in `equip_event.qo`.

-See [Appendix: Quickstart at a Glance](#appendix-quickstart-at-a-glance) for more details.

 Here is a sample Note this device emits: